SamanFekri/QouteOfDay/README.md

-### 📅 Sunday, 06 April, 2025
+### 📅 Monday, 07 April, 2025
 ------
 ### Events
 ------
-Here are some notable events that have occurred in the USA on April 6:
+Here are some notable events that occur on April 7 in the USA:

-- **1917**: The United States entered World War I, marking a significant shift in the dynamics of the war and international affairs.
-- **1930**: The infamous "April Fool's" Day occurred against the backdrop of the Great Depression, during which newspapers sometimes amused readers with fictitious spacing advertised scheme-based stories.
-- **1994**: The first video production team to gain a permanent industry-wide ban
+- **National Beer Day**: Celebrated since 2003, this day recognizes the Cullen-Harrison Act of 1933, which legalized the sale of certain alcoholic beverages, making it a historic date for beer enthusiasts.
+- **World Health Day**: Established by the World Health Organization (WHO), World Health Day focuses on global health issues; various health-related events and awareness campaigns are often held across the U.S.
 ### Positive Qoute
 ------
-"Believe in the magic within you! ✨🌈 Your potential is limitless! 💪🌟"
+"Believe in the magic within you ✨💖, and let your dreams take flight! 🕊️🌈"